Upper bounds for virtual dimensions of Seiberg-Witten moduli spaces: Inexplicit upper bound

 Let $d(q,k)$ denote the greatest integer $2d$ such that the denominator of $a_i^{(k)}$ is not divisible by $q$ for $1\le i\le d$.
 By Theorem \ref{divisibility}, we get that if $\mathfrak{s}$ is a mod $p$ basic class for a prime $p$ and $k=(b_2^+-1)/2$, then there is an inequality

-Clearly, $d(q,1)=2q-4$.
-If $p$ is a prime and divides $k$, then $d(p,k)>2p-4$ as $d(p,k)\ge 2p-4$ and the denominator of $a_{p-1}^{(k)}$ is not divisible by $p$.
-Then the upper bound in Theorem \ref{main} is much sharper than $d(p,k)$, in general.
 By putting $x=e^y-1$, we can see that the numbers $a_i^{(k)}$ are computed from the Bernoulli numbers, and vice versa.
 Then it is quite hard to determine or evaluate $a_i^{(k)}$, in general.
-Thus the upper bound $d(p,k)$ is rather inexplicit.
+Thus the upper bound $d(p,k)$ is rather inexplicit, in general.
+However, we can compute $d(p,q)$ in the following two special cases.
+First, we clearly have $d(q,1)=2q-4$.
+Then as mentioned in Section \ref{introduction}, for a prime $p$ and $k=1$, our upper bound $2r(p-1)-2$ in Theorem \ref{main2} is much sharper than the upper bound $d(p^r,1)=2p^r-4$, except for a few cases.
+Second, we let for an integer $1\le r<p$.
+Then since $r(p-1)<p^2+1$, in the expansion of